 4. Play in Midweek Magic Events

-Every week on Wednesday and Thursday, there will be Midweek Magic events on MTG Arena which showcase a multitude of new formats – Pauper, Artisan, Brawls, Standard Shakeup etc. Entry fees are free and the first 2 wins reward you a rare wildcard for each win!
+Every week on Wednesday and Thursday, there will be Midweek Magic events on MTG Arena which showcase a multitude of new formats – Pauper, Artisan, Brawls, Standard Shakeup etc. Entry fees are free and the first 2 wins reward you with a random rare card for each win!
 The 3rd win rewards a free cosmetic item.

 5. Play Quick Drafts, Premier Drafts and Events